Bill to raise tobacco age has unlikely allies: Altria, Juul

 Juul has similarly supported legislation that raises the purchase age without touching flavors.
 And while the companies say they lobby separately, both quickly backed the Tobacco 21 bill introduced in May by McConnell and Virginia Democratic Sen. Tim Kaine.

 The companies' support sapped attention away from other proposals that would have gone much further.
-For example, a bill from New Jersey Democratic Rep. Frank Pallone would have banned flavors from all vaping and tobacco products — including menthol cigarettes — and prohibited online sales.
+For example, a bill from New Jersey Democratic Rep. Frank Pallonewould have raised the purchase age to 21 and banned flavors from all vaping and tobacco products — including menthol cigarettes — and prohibited online sales.
 The bill was endorsed by a dozen health groups including the American Academy of Pediatrics, the American Cancer Society and the American Lung Association.

 “Flavors attract kids and kids are the tobacco industry — including the e-cigarette industry’s — future,” said Erika Sward, a vice president with the American Lung Association.